aws-solutions/media-exchange-on-aws/README.md

 ## Notifications

-_TODO_
-* The subscriber email should have received and email from AWS SNS requiring them to confirm subscriptions to email messages from MediaExchange.
-* Everytime an asset is shared, an email notification is sent out to this address.
-* Publishers can send custom event notifications through EventBridge.
-Please see the tools/push-content.sh for an example.
-* Automatic notifications can be disabled by a global configuration parameter in mediaexchange stack if you only want to send custom notifications.
+The subscribers can receive event notifications via email from MediaExchange every time an asset is shared.
+The email address is configured as part of the subscriber onboarding process.
+Email notifications can be enabled or disabled for every transfer agreement, configured at the deployment time.

 ## Developer Guide